ric2b/Vivaldi-browser/chromium/device/vr/public/mojom/README.md

 process.
 They may live in the browser process or may live in the isolated service.

+## Data related:
+All sessions need to be able to get data from a XR device.

+XRFrameDataProvider - lives in the XRDevice process.
+Provides a way to obtain poses and other forms of data needed to render frames.

-## Presentation-related:
+## Presentation related:
-Presentation is exclusive access to a headset where a site may display a stereo view to the user.
+Presentation is exclusive access to a device, where the experience takes over the device's display, such as presenting a stereo view in an HMD.

-VRPresentationProvider - lives in the XRDevice process.
+XRPresentationProvider - lives in the XRDevice process.
 Implements the details for a presentation session, such as submitting frames to the underlying VR API.

-VRSubmitFrameClient - lives in the renderer process.
+XRPresentationClient - lives in the renderer process.
 Is notified when various rendering events occur, so it can reclaim/reuse textures.

-## Magic-window related:
-Magic window is a mode where a site may request poses, but renders through the normal Chrome compositor pipeline.

-VRMagicWindowProvider - lives in the XRDevice process.
-Provides a way to obtain poses.

 # Browser <-> Device interfaces (defined in isolated_xr_service.mojom)
 The XRDevice process may be the browser process or an isolated service for